 Next day my phone rang.
 Louis Gwatkin, when shall we meet?
 Tonight, I said and went out to buy a couple of bottles.

 We talked for hours, the bottles long empty.
 We decided to make shirts.
-Proper Jermyn Street shirt maker’s shirt.
+Proper Jermyn Street shirt-maker’s shirts.
 The very best.
 Available ready to wear.
 And the name Louis ii came out of the bottles – the return of Louis.

 The many disappointments

 Next day our journey began.
 Two years of disappointments.
 Everyone we spoke to said we’re wasting our time, our standards were impossible to achieve.
 Every gung-ho recipient of our sample fabrics called weeks later: sorry, more complicated than we thought.
 I’m not sure why we didn’t give up.
-Edison type of madness I suppose.
+An Edison type of madness.

 Just before we decided to have the shirts made in Europe, we discovered a small and specialist shirt factory whose owner understood how to produce the quality we wanted.
 We showed him what we wanted.
 And even he refused to make them.

-The meeting lasted ten minutes before he ushered us to the door.
-Our shirts, he said, will be too time consuming; they’d take three times longer to make than the very best shirts they were making.
+Our meeting lasted ten minutes before he ushered us to the door – our shirts, he said, will be too time consuming; they’d take three times longer to make than the very best shirts they were already making.

 Quite so.
-And we expected to pay for it.
+We expected that, and to pay for it.
 We convinced him to try.

 Finally, the end of the beginning